 I’ve got something for you.
 I’ve got something for you to worm into, wind into, water into; to grind, combust, exhale to the great catcher of sighs above; to excrete, purge, cast, and fix – fix it dark and humic, fix it grain and clump, and bond to the end of my mistakes countless ions of magnesium and calcium to be the distant cracked hickory meat for some hungry belly a hundred millenia from this very local ache.

 Oh eyeless playmates of rupturing time, it isn’t like I didn’t try to break it down on my own.
-I’ve been digesting the wool and amethyst body of all this almost as long as I’ve kept cold lightning in these nerves.
-It isn’t, blessed heap, like I lack cunning.
+I’ve been digesting the wool and amethyst body of all this as long as I’ve kept cold lightning in these nerves.
+Blessed heap, it isn’t like I lack cunning.
 Artifice, I relinquish.
 Craft, I rush.
 It’s cunning now that calls me to call to you.
 This is the time to give over remains to origin and finish.

 Take these mistakes and take the squirming veil.
 Take the distance between my eyes and the soul of the world.
 Take them and grind, combust, exhale, excrete, purge, cast, and fix – fix the exhausted rider and mare to the mother place where they wait the time it takes starlight to echo, to be born again by hydrothermal vent into some other epoch of the world.

 Whatever grows from you in my own time, I will taste.
 May I be here to peel the rind of some of what grows from what you make of all these endless shuddering thoughts.
 May the holy wish to love that’s behind every fleeing thought be the sweetness in the fruit that finds my mouth – growing from you, wretched pure pile, mound I dorm with, kidney of my garden, decay midnight sage.

 About is a magician; a hand moves and our eyes follow, forgetting anything else ever existed.